stinetheslayer/wcr-challenge-frontend/README.md

 - [Resources & Credits](#resources--credits)

 ## Features

-### Inspired by WCR Website Design
-The application draws inspiration from the established WCR Website.
-It adopts the color scheme and title font, Rokkitt, from Material Design 3—nearly identical to the font used on the website—to create a consistent visual identity.

 ### Interactive Spline Animation
 An engaging 3D animation integrated on the Login & Signup page using Spline.